-There has been a growing concern about the authenticity and quality of education offered by some international colleges and universities.
+There have been questions raised about the authenticity and quality of education offered by certain international colleges and universities.
 Reports have surfaced of institutions misleading students with false promises, affecting their lives academically and financially.
 This highlights the importance of thorough independent research and preparation before committing to life in a foreign country.

 In this guide, we'll discuss some essential steps that you can take to ensure your safety and a smooth transition to your dream school.